STUDENT BEHAVIOUR POLICY PRIMARY

 School Wide Expectations for Students:

-- School wide behaviour will be monitored by Classmasters and Heads of School and the policy implemented by all staff at the school.
+School wide behaviour will be monitored by class masters and Heads of Stage and the policy implemented by all staff at the school.

 - The Positive Classroom Rules (Appendix A) will be communicated to and taught to the students by Class Masters and supported by Subject Teachers throughout the academic year.